Bauer03/virtualmockup/notes/mcneil.md

 ### Apology
  - This has taken way longer than I thought to create, because I've been busy this semester and gotten stuck multiple times.
-I know the following points can be a lot to suddenly have to process, hopefully it's not too confusing.
+I know the following points can be a lot to suddenly have to consider, hopefully it's not too confusing.
  - With that said, here are things I wanted to discuss after having rewritten the Virtual Substance app.

 ## New Lab documents?